Netflix: New Releases of the Week (August 15-21)

 - Movie | Original Netflix | Action | Adventure | Year of Production: 2022 (Mexico)

-- Poncho joins the fire department to find more clues about his brother’s death, but ends up finding love, a family… and a serial killer.
+- Poncho joins the fire department to uncover more clues to his brother’s death, but ends up finding love, a family… and a serial killer.

 Thursday – 8/18